 The best time of year to experience this section of the Pacific Crest Trail is during April, May and early June.
 They route is generally snow free and the desert is not too hot yet.
 Keep in mind that it can be difficult to find water along this section of trail.

-For some additional reading on the southern California section of the Pacific Crest trail, check out the Pacific Crest Trail: Southern California and also see Pacific Crest Trail Pocket Maps For Southern California.
-The Southern California PCT is also covered in the Pacific Crest Trail Data Book.
+For some additional reading on the southern California section of the Pacific Crest trail, check out the Pacific Crest Trail: Southern California and also see Pacific Crest Trail Pocket Atlas For Southern California.
+The Southern California PCT is also covered in the Pacific Crest Trail Data Book 2021.
 Click here to download the Southern California Pacific Crest Trail GPX file-format (left click on link and select "Save As").
 Click here for information on additional California hiking trails.

 The northern California section of the Pacific Crest Trail (PCT) is a stout 810 miles along ridges of glacial and volcanic peaks.
 From Sequoia National Park, the popular John Muir Trail descends from nearby Mt.
 Whitney (elev.
 14,494') to join the PCT.
 The trails share the same tread for most of the way to Highway 120 in Yosemite National Park's lush Tuolumne Meadows (elev.
 8,690').
 Along this mostly wilderness stretch, the route repeatedly descends deep canyons only to ascend to high saddles.
 The PCT crosses eight named passes above 11,000' in this section, the first being Forester Pass (elev.
 13,180'), the highest point on the entire trail.
 Click here for a full-screen, printable Northern California PCT GPS map.